michelmnds/michelmnds/README.md

-## Hello 👋, people call me Michel and currently I'm:
+## Hello 👋, people call me Mitchel and currently I'm:

 - 👨‍🏫 Studying on Kenzie Academy Brasil to become a Full Stack developer.